nreddy216/nanagrams/README.md

 * Wrote 'user stories' to organize TODOs: https://trello.com/b/geCES9ro/nanagrams
 * Created a temporary board & a few temporary tiles
 * Click functionality included: When a player clicks a tile then clicks a cell, the tile appends to the cell.

+##Contributors

+Big shout out to Ilias for helping me figure out the word API and help plan my project!

+If you would like to contribute to this project in the future, email me at nreddy216@gmail!